 It effortlessly included participants and the wider school & college communities through the creation of multimedia clips, musical theatre performances and props/set design.
 College students from Coleg Y Cymoedd also had opportunities to choreograph dances & direct individual scenes.

-Participants included a cast of mainstream college students with Additional Learning Needs (ALN), pupils with Special Educational Needs (SEN), pupils who use Augmentative & Alternative Communication (AAC) technologies, pupils who use British Sign Language (BSL), pupils with visual impairments (Braille users) & pupils with Profound and Multiple Learning Difficulties (PMLD); portraying an accurate representation of a ‘typical’ special school and of our culturally diverse society.
+Participants included a cast of mainstream college students with Additional Learning Needs (ALN), as well as pupils with Special Educational Needs (SEN).
+It also incorporated pupils who use Augmentative & Alternative Communication (AAC), pupils who use British Sign Language (BSL), pupils with visual impairments (Braille users) & pupils with Profound and Multiple Learning Difficulties (PMLD).
+As a result, the project portrayed an accurate representation of a ‘typical’ special school and of our culturally diverse society.

-The performance took place the week beginning 22nd May 2017 and was a great success – well done to all involved.
-With very special thanks to our funders; the Arts Council of Wales, Welsh Government and the Big Lottery Fund.
+The performance of Cymreig Sounds of Music took place the week beginning 22nd May 2017 and was successful.
+Well done to all involved.
+We would also like to thank our funders; the Arts Council of Wales, Welsh Government and the Big Lottery Fund.